koenrane/KR-new-site/content/import/do-a-cost-benefit-analysis-of-your-technology-usage.md

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/d32796158700c20215c248c4a535664223c89bdddc3c874c.png)
 <br/>Figure: Here’s what my FB news feed looks like now. 😌
-- For news, I purchased a digital+print subscription to _~The Economist~_.
-Once a month, I can choose to read the four issues for an hour or two.
+- For news, I purchased a digital+print subscription to _~The Economist~_.[^econ] Once a month, I can choose to read the four issues for an hour or two.
   - I don’t need to read more than that.
 I can read about candidates before an election, and there isn’t much else that’s decision-relevant.
 If e.g. AI dynamics heat up and geopolitical understanding becomes more important, I’ll tackle that deliberately.
   - Looking back at my life, I see how often I’ve been hijacked by news websites.
 It makes me sick.
-  - UPDATE: No longer recommend _The Economist. _Their cancellation process is scummy, recommend avoiding the defectors.
+[^econ]: I no longer recommend _The Economist._ Their cancellation process is scummy.
+Avoid the defectors.

 - I’m basically not going to text anymore.
 I used to check it so, so often.
   - This was hard at first.
 One of my partners strongly prefers texting, and I liked texting her, and missed her a lot.
 With additional thought, we discovered that she really just wanted to asynchronously send me updates on how her day was going.
 I said she could text me as much as she wanted—but I’d read them during our next phone call.